-Response: The facility anticipates having typically 1 on-site employee per shift, or occasionally 2 for limited periods of time, thus requiring up to 2 parking spaces.
+Response: The facility is anticipated to typically have 1 on-site employee per shift, or occasionally 2 for limited periods of time, thus requiring up to 2 parking spaces.
 The patron serving area consists of the office and adjoining restrooms, which have a combined area of approximately 400 square feet, thus requiring 1 parking space.
 The combined requirement for parking is therefore 3 spaces.
 As illustrated on the Level 1 floor plan, the facility will provide a total of 3 parking spaces internal to the building for customer and employee use.
 This standard is met.